Home Purchase Program

 Show a stable employment history

-We provide our homebuyers the tools they will need to become successful homeowners.
-Even once their home purchase is complete Habitat NYC is there for our homeowners, helping them with legal issues, training co-op boards, creating support and assistance around foreclosure prevention and more.
+We provide our homebuyers with the tools they will need to become successful homeowners.
+Even once their home purchase is complete, Habitat NYC is there for our homeowners, helping them with legal issues, training co-op boards, creating support and assistance around foreclosure prevention and more.

 But we don’t help just our homebuyers.

-Monthly Credit Workshops provided by our partners help give prospective homebuyers the chance to improve their financial standing, eventually helping them to become homeowners.
+Prospective homebuyers have the chance to improve their financial standing by working with our financial literacy partners, eventually helping them to become homeowners.

 • Community, faith, and corporate sponsorships